puntorigen/hola/README.md

 # hola
-Bot for searching and connecting with parametrized Linkedin profiles for recruiter referral programs
+Personalized Recruiter Bot for searching, filtering and inviting targeted Linkedin profiles Automates your own Linkedin account from the CLI.
+You can also use it on a CI env.